 When the schools are closed The Holiday Club is open from 7.45 am until 6.00 pm every school holiday for children from any school although priority is given to children who currently attend The Afterschool Club.
 The Holiday Club is led by a Level 3 Playworker who is qualified to run a “play setting” and understands the importance of facilitating play.

-The Afterschool Club is registered with OFSTED.
-All three settings have been recently inspected and achieved a “Good” in all areas.
+The AfterSchool Club is registered with OFSTED.
+All three settings have a ‘Good’ rating in all areas.

 Our staff receive relevant training in playwork and first aid.
-Debby and her supervisors have NVQ level 3 in Playwork, and other staff have relevant level 2 or level 3 qualifications.
-We believe in ongoing training in areas such as Child Protection, Behaviour Management, Health and Hygiene, Special Needs, Prevent and Specific Medical Conditions.
+Debby and her supervisors have NVQ level 3 in Playwork or equivalent and other staff have relevant level 2 or level 3 qualifications.
+Staff receive regular training in areas such as Child Protection, Prevent, food hygiene and Fgm.

 The staff for the Holiday Club are drawn from the four after school clubs and usually work on a half day basis.
 Most of the children already know most of the staff, enabling us to balance continuity of care with variety for the children throughout the day.
 We only employ people who can demonstrate a true desire to work with children.